mikewesthad/p5-performance-tips/README.md

 console.log("This took: " + elapsed + "ms.")
 ```

-**TODO: explain why you might want to run something multiple times when timing**
+Usually, you will want to run the code you are trying to profile many times and then find the average time that it took to run.
+See any of the performance tests in [code/](code/) for examples.

 ### Automated Profiling